blc-gksl/IntroToRobotics/myrobotws/README.txt

-This cfolder created to show a PR (prismatic-revolute) robot and its integration with moveit.
+This folder created to show a PR (prismatic-revolute) robot and its integration with moveit.